ZainMI/BBS-Auto-Farm/README.md

 # BBS-Auto-Farm
-To run this you must be able to run python files on your computer
+To run this you must be able to run python files on your computer **Bleach Brave Souls MUST be in 1600x900 aspect ratio in order for the images to be located**

 **Ensure you have the proper python packages:**
 ```